 - A bit heavier

-- Some experience issies with equatorial tripod
+- Some experience issues with equatorial tripod

-The Orion 10034 GoScope, as the name suggests, provides a lightweight (3.5 lbs) 70mm option that your child can grab, pack in the carrying case / backpack (included) and head outdoors with for a couple hours for play and exploration.
-The telescope is great for hiking, camping and easy portability.
-It comes with a rugged, specially designed backpack that holds the telescope, tripod and all accessories.
+The Orion GoScope III, as the name suggests, provides a lightweight (4.25 lbs) 70mm scope that your child can grab, stash in the backpack (included) and head outdoors with for a couple hours of play and exploration.
+The portable telescope is great for hiking and camping.
+The rugged, specially-designed backpack holds the telescope, tripod and all accessories.

 Category | Our Verdict | Why? |